caiks/WBOT02/README.md

 ![contour005_061_minent_over9_show_image_position](images/contour005_061_minent_over9_show_image_position.png)

 We can see that the *slices* that are near each other in the image are sometimes far apart in the *model*.
-Compare the less kaleidoscopic position map for 2-*level* *model* 90 (showing paths of length 12 or more) demonstrating a higher greater degreee of convolution -
+Compare the less kaleidoscopic position map for 2-*level* *model* 90 (showing paths of length 12 or more) which demonstrates a greater degree of convolution -

 ![contour005_090_scale3_minent_21_over12_show_image_position](images/contour005_090_scale3_minent_21_over12_show_image_position.png)